Brownish Discharge During Pregnancy

 5. Cervical Polyps

 Cervical polyps are harmless benign growth on the cervix.
-Brownish discharge during pregnancy is sometimes caused by bleeding from a cervical polyp due to higher estrogen levels, and the increased vascularity in the cervical tissue.
+Brownish discharge during pregnancy is sometimes caused by bleeding from a cervical poly, due to the increased vascularity in the cervical tissue.

 6. Ectopic Pregnancy

 An ectopic pregnancy is a serious problem and can be associated with fallopian tube rupture and severe internal haemorrhage.
-If your brownish discharge is accompanied with these symptoms, it needs immediate medical intervention.
+If your brownish discharge is accompanied by these symptoms, it needs immediate medical intervention.

 7. Missed Abortion